jfalcou/eve/doc/manual/constants/inf.rst

      constexpr as_arithmetic_t<Value> Inf<Value>() noexcept
    }

-This 'constant' returns the  :ref:`Values <concept-value>` infinity for  :ref:`floating point Values <concept-IEEEvalue>` and the largest type value for  :ref:`Integral typed Values <concept-integralvalue>`
+This 'constant' returns the infinity value for  :ref:`concept-ieeevalue` and the largest type value for  :ref:`concept-integralvalue`

 Template parameter